georgewshen/georgewshen.github.io/README.md

-My personal website here at GitHub
+My personal website here at GitHub.
-Purpose is to build a personal brand and online presence
+Purpose is to build a personal brand and online presence.